Pteratato/Ratcliff_Village/Ratcliff_Village_05.md

 Jeremy closed the distance, offering a hand.
 “There hasn’t been a day that I haven’t thought about you.”

 Joseph extended his hand only to be pulled into a fierce hug.
-At six foot three he was only a few inches shorter than his father, but not quite as massive, but the resemblance was undeniable.
+At six foot three he was only a few inches shorter than his father, but not quite as massive, and the resemblance was undeniable.

 Jeremy held on to his son with his eyes closed and his nostrils flared as if learning a precious new scent.
 Joseph didn’t move and his discomfort became obvious as the embrace prolonged into another awkward silence.

-Jeremy finally stepped back and gave a sad knowing smile.
-“You’re tall for your age.”
-He gave Joseph a playful squeeze on his shoulder as if he couldn’t stop touching him, not yet…“and strong.”
+Jeremy finally stepped back and gave a sad, knowing smile.
+“You’re tall for your age,” he gave Joseph a playful squeeze on his shoulder as if he couldn’t stop touching him.
+“And strong.”

 Joseph grimaced under the compliments.
 “I work out every day and mom makes me drink protein shakes.”

 Amber felt a gentle hand on her arm as her mother came up beside her.
-Some of her tension eased with the unspoken support.
-You are loved, that gesture said, no matter what.
+Some of her tension eased with the unspoken support. *You are loved,* that gesture said, *no matter what.*

 Amber squeezed her mother’s hand, so very thankful to have her there at that moment.
 It made her wonder whether things might have been different back then if only one person had been on her side.

 The seclusion might have been tolerable.

 Ginny Rose cleared her throat, her sharp brown eyes assessing Jeremy with a haughty distain.
 She was just as protective of her child as Amber was of Joseph.
 “The amount of food my grandson puts away could feed a small army.”

 Amber cleared her throat.
-“Mom, this is Jeremy, Jeremy my mother.”
+“Mom, this is Jeremy.
+Jeremy, my mother.”

-“You may call me Ginny,’ her chin rose in challenge, although her voice remained polite.
+“You may call me Ginny," her chin rose in challenge, although her voice remained polite.

 “Ginny.”
 He gave her a brief nod.
 If he was displeased with her presence it didn’t show.
 “Please, call me Jeremy.”